JonathanSchaber/kak-aggregate-selections/README.md

 Select the numbers you want to aggregate and apply the needed function by invoking `agg` with the respective argument (to compute e.g. the sum of all selected numbers, type `:agg sum<ret>`, or just `:agg<ret>` since no argument defaults to `sum`).

-The result will be shown in the info widget and it is also stored into the `r` register.
+The result is shown in the info widget (rounded) and it is also stored into the `r` register (precise).